mcdviii/dactyl-guide/README.md

     -   Under board, choose 'handwired/dactyl'.
     -   Change defaults as necessary.
     -   Click on 'COMPILE'.
-    -   Once finised, download the .hex file by clicking 'FIRMWARE'.
+    -   Once finished, download the .hex file by clicking 'FIRMWARE'.
 (Consider saving the keymap.json file for future reference.)
     -   For MacOS & Windows, use the qmk-toolbox application to flash the Teensy 2.0.
 Follow gui instructions.
     -   For GNU+Linux, use your package manager to search for the teensy-loader-cli (or some variation therof) command-line tool.
 Use the following syntax to